Double-hit separation and dE/dx resolution of a time projection chamber with GEM readout: Overall performance of the TPC

 \subsection{Drift velocity}

 A key parameter for a TPC is the electron drift velocity in the drift volume.
 It has been determined from the reconstructed mean arrival time for several measurement runs at various positions of the beam along the drift direction.
-The position of the beam is determined from the position of the movable stage, since no absolute reference is available.
+The position of the beam along the z\=/axis is determined from the position of the movable stage, since no absolute reference is available.

 \Cref{fig:driftvel} shows the beam position inside the drift volume plotted against the signal arrival time.
 The slope of a linear fit to the data points corresponds to the drift velocity.
 The fit results are given in \cref{tab:vdrift}, including a comparison with values from a Magboltz~\cite{Magboltz} simulation.
 The errors on the measured values originate mainly from the uncertainties of the stage position measurement and less from the uncertainty of the time measurement.
 Other potential uncertainties are not considered in the fit.
 The simulation errors are negligible in comparison to the errors of the measured values.
 The measured values agree reasonably well with the corresponding results of the simulation and are similarly consistent between the two data sets.
 The remaining discrepancy can be explained by uncertainties in the gas conditions, i.e.\ pressure, temperature and contaminants.
 Using the resulting drift\-/velocity values, the time measurement of the reconstructed hits is converted to the spatial coordinate in the drift direction.